vyacheslav-voloshyn/vyacheslav-voloshyn/README.md

 <h1 align="center">Hi 👋, I'm Slava</h1>
 <h3 align="center">Hi there!
 My name is Slava (Vyacheslav) and I'm currently living in Prague, Czech Republic.
 I studied AI at VŠE University and have been fascinated with programming ever since.
 I love working with code in all shapes and forms, and have experience in a wide range of programming languages.

   My journey started with PHP and Symfony, but I've since shifted my focus to JavaScript and Next.js.
 I'm constantly learning and exploring new technologies, and I believe that programming is a never-ending journey.

   When I'm not coding, am codding.
-I'm also a huge fan of music and enjoy attending concerts whenever I can.

   I'm always looking for new challenges and opportunities to grow as a developer.
 Feel free to check out my projects and get in touch if you'd like to collaborate on something cool!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vyacheslav-voloshyn&label=Profile%20views&color=0e75b6&style=flat" alt="vyacheslav-voloshyn" /> </p>